QGEP/docs/en/_sources/user-guide/editing/moving.txt

 Moving Wastewater Structures with Reaches, Covers and Nodes
 ===========================================================

-This represents a guide on how to move covers with reaches and wastewater nodes compared to just moving the cover in QGEP.
+This represents a guide on how to move wastewater structures with reaches and wastewater nodes compared to just moving the cover in QGEP.

 General
 ------------